| The resins used vary. The earliest resins used, back in the 1960s,

 and boatyards) invariably shows a very high moisture reading on

-the solid and absolutely dry glass top of my living room coffee
+the absolutely dry glass top of my living room coffee

 table.
 It’s measuring the presence of minute traces of carbon